Long gone are the days of grabbing a legal pad, a calculator, and a pen to handle big personal finance tasks.

 You can now manage your budget, monitor your investments, execute your debt payoff plan, and build for a better future with technology.

-We’re highlighting some of the best personal finance software available whether you need to manage your money on your smartphone or at a computer.
+We’re highlighting some of the best personal finance software available, whether you need to manage your money on your smartphone or on a computer.

-Most of these personal software options are free (yeah baby!) and are compatible for most Mac’s and PC’s.
+Most of these personal software options are free (yeah, baby!) and are compatible with most Macs and PCs.

 Are you ready to get your personal finance swag on?